-The programme will enable you to future-proof your career or business through core sessions with industry experts and ongoing support as you create and implement your own project.
+The programme will enable you to futureproof your career or business through sessions with industry experts and ongoing support as you create and implement your own project.
 We cover core topics including emerging and disruptive technology, innovative new business models and how to take an idea to inception.

-The following 38 week project phase is spent developing and implement your project plan.
+The following 38-week project phase is spent developing and implementing your project plan.
 This phase is driven by you with access to the Tech Futures Lab workspace and guidance from advisors.
 You will draw on new knowledge of emerging and disruptive technologies, utilise strategies of tech-enabled businesses and implement your personal project.

 - Explore new and emerging technologies